metu-rover/metu_gui_v2/README.md

 ## TODO
+- [ ] Luanching executors will be searched.
-- [ ] Launch file will be written.
+- [x] Launch file will be written.
-- [ ] Update inplace in matplotlib graphs will be implemented.
+- [x] Update inplace in matplotlib graphs will be implemented.
 - [ ] Callback_groups will be searched.
 - [ ] Try publishing the PC camera view and subscribe it.
 - [ ] Correct usage of Mixins will be searched.